Monisha-RK10/DigitClassifier-API-Real-Time-Handwritten-Digit-Recognition-via-FastAPI/app/README.md

   - Converts images to tensors
   - Normalizes pixel values
   - Splits data into training, validation, and test sets
+  - Creates data loaders with shuffling for training
 - Defines a simple CNN architecture with:
   - Two convolutional layers + ReLU activations
   - Max pooling layer for downsampling